BIDMCDigitalPsychiatry/LAMP-platform/docs/09-training/01-admin/05-reset_clinician.md

 **DO NOT** attempt to reset the password of the credential you are currently using to log into and access mindLAMP.
 This may prevent you from using the app and lock you out.

-# Change a Clinician or Researcher Log In Email (Admins Only)
+# Change a Clinician or Researcher Log In Email

 ![](../../05-start_here/assets/users_tab.jpg)